hinkley a month ago

 EDIT: Note that this isn't an inherent limit.
 You could write a JIT that could analyze the compiled C code too.
 It's just that it's much harder to do.

-• ksec 5 hours ago
+• ksec a month ago

 And that is what TruffleRuby did.
 I had wished there is a subset of Ruby that could be compiled to C. And then all gems should be written in that instead.
 I remember a few people tried but failed though.
 Have to dig up the old HN threads again.

-• nightpool 11 hours ago
+• nightpool a month ago

 The sibling comments mention that C is used in a lot of places in Ruby that incur cross-language overheads, which is true, but it's also just true that in general, even ignoring this overhead, JIT'd functions are going to be faster then their comparable C functions, because 1) they have more profiling information to be able to work from, 2) they have more type information, and (as a consequence of 1&2) 3) they're more likely to be monomorphized, and the compiler is more able to inline specialized variants of them into different chunks of the code.
 Among other optimizations!

-• uticus 10 hours ago
+• uticus a month ago

 > ...they have more profiling information to be able to work from... more type information... more likely to be monomorphized, and the compiler is more able to inline specialized variants of them into different chunks of the code.